mauriciomaniglia/quiz-mobile-app/README.md

 2. System deletes old answers.
 3. System stops the counter.
 4. System resets the counter.
-5. System delivers reset message
+5. System delivers reset message with total number of correct answer that came from server.

 ### Add Answer Use Case